 What happens on the day?

-You are required to attend a rehearsal in the College chapel after lunch or afternoon tea, where the Praelector will explain the ceremony to you.
-The Praelector will then lead you to the Senate House for the ceremony.
+After the Drinks Reception, you are required to attend a dress rehearsal in the College chapel where the Praelector (or Deputy-Praelector) will explain the ceremony to you.
+There will be staff on hand to help pin hoods and gowns.

 You should arrive fully robed.
 For more information on the dress code, please click here.